gersondi/html-form/README.md

 # html-form
-A simple  feedback form using html which asks for inputs like name, phone number..
+A simple  feedback form using html which asks for inputs like name, phone number.